llyubenov/VCDonAWS/README.md

 # vCloud Director (vCD) on AWS - CloudFormation Templates

 This repository contains AWS CloudFormation Templates that deploy scaleable multi cell vCloud Director Environment leveraging AWS services.
-The vCD stack can be leveraged in conjunction with the VMware Cloud on AWS service offering, or in a numerous different scenarios as well.
+The project was created for pure testing purposes with a long term goal to be leveraged in conjunction with the VMware Cloud on AWS service offering.
 This vCD Stack is deployed in a Multi-AZ fashion by placing the stack components across Two Availability Zones in a Single AWS Region.

 ![picture](https://github.com/llyubenov/VCDonAWS/blob/master/VCDonAWS.jpg)